Age-of-information minimization via opportunistic sampling by an energy harvesting source: Reinforcement Learning for AoI Optimization: Single Process

 \subsubsection{Q-Learning algorithm}

-The optimal Q function is given by the zeros of \eqref{eqn:Q-eqn-single-process-1}-\eqref{eqn:Q-eqn-single-sensor-single-process-with-fading-general}.
-Here, we employ asynchronous stochastic approximation \cite{borkar1998asynchronous} to iteratively converge to the optimal Q function, starting from any arbitrary Q-function.
-Online learning is facilitated by sequentially observing $C(t)$ (via channel probing), $r(t)$ (via transmission ACK/NACK) and the number $A(t)$ of energy packets harvested at time~$t$.
+The optimal Q-function is given by the zeros of \eqref{eqn:Q-eqn-single-process-1}-\eqref{eqn:Q-eqn-single-sensor-single-process-with-fading-general}.
+Here, we employ asynchronous stochastic approximation \cite{borkar1998asynchronous} to iteratively converge to the optimal Q-function, starting from any arbitrary Q-function.
+Online learning is facilitated by sequentially observing $C(t)$ (via channel probing), $r(t)$ (via transmission ACK/NACK), and the number $A(t)$ of energy packets harvested at time~$t$.